-On Tuesday/Wednesday/Thursday 9/25-27/2018, our first exam will be given.
+On Mon/Tue/Wed (02/24, 02/25, 02/26) our first exam will be given.
 I will email exam instructions to your proctor, for those that are using that option for taking exams.
-For you, the exam can be taken anytime between Tuesday and Thursday (needs to be finished and submitted by 11PM).
+For you, the exam can be taken anytime between 8AM Tuesday and 10PM Thursday (needs to be finished and submitted by 11PM Thursday).
 I'll let you all know in another Announcement after I've sent the email to the proctors, as it's very important to ensure they received it.
-This will most likely occur Monday evening or early Tuesday morning.
+This will most likely occur Sunday evening or Monday morning.

 For everyone, you will get 50 minutes to work on the exam.
 Note this time period includes any break you may take.
 Think of it as being in a normal classroom where there is no extra time given beyond the end of class.
 Every semester there are cases where someone takes too long on an exam (someone using an off campus proctor).
 Please be aware this is very easy to detect and you will be penalized points (best case) and possibly lose all credit for the exam (worst case for a first offense).